 Dedication to protecting the planet shouldn’t take a vacation just because we do.
-Being a sustainable traveler or eco-tourist can seem daunting – you have to consider where and how to travel, and what to bring, do, take back or use – but it can be done.
+Being a sustainable traveler or eco-tourist can seem daunting – you have to consider where and how to travel, along with what to bring, do, take back and use – but it can be done.

 Planning is already an essential step in preparing to travel.
 So take time to consider how Earth-friendly you’re being and incorporate a few of these sustainable travel guidelines into your travel practices.